-In the context of business valuation, this is more commonly referred to as excess earnings.
+In the context of business valuation, professional business appraisers call it excess earnings.
 Do not confuse it with the notion of business people making more than they should.
 Excess earnings is a technical term and it plays a central role when valuing a business under the asset approach.

 This valuation method is formally known as the capitalized excess earnings technique.
 The idea behind the method is that superior business performance goes hand in hand with above average profitability.
 Established companies that excel at their game tend to command the loyalty of customers who are less price sensitive than the comparison shoppers ready to jump on the best deal from anyone.